sgl-project/sglang/README.md

 <details>
 <summary>More</summary>

-> This method is recommended if you plan to serve it as a service.
+> This method is recommended if you plan to serve the model as a service.
-> A better approach is to use the [k8s-sglang-service.yaml](docker/k8s-sglang-service.yaml).
+> A better approach would be to use the [k8s-sglang-service.yaml](docker/k8s-sglang-service.yaml).

 1. Copy the [compose.yml](docker/compose.yaml) to your local machine
 2. Execute the command `docker compose up -d` in your terminal.